GreanBeetle/react-native-2020/README.md

 ## Index

 _TO DO: refactor and reorganize using bullet points and sub bullet points.
 Decide which topics should be included.
-Decide how and which particular topics ought to be cross-referenced._
+Decide how and which particular topics ought to be cross-referenced.
+Add links._

 * `action` -> `rn-starter` -> `SquareScreen.js` and `CounterScreen`
 * API -> Yelp - `food/api/yelp` and `SearchScreen` and `SearchBar`